 A few years ago, Babita was driving through upstate New York on the way to photograph inside a prison with her client.
 They started talking about the arc of his life.
-Despite being a self-proclaimed liberal – up to that moment – Babita believed in capital punishment.
+Despite being a self-proclaimed liberal with no prior connection to the criminal justice system – up to that moment – Babita believed in capital punishment.

 On that drive, Babita's client told her if New York State still had the death penalty at the time of his crime, he would have been eligible for it.
 Everything stopped for Babita.
 She realized if this man had gotten the death penalty, he never would have gone to school while serving his sentence, reprioritized his values, come home, met his wife and have the family he has with her.
 Nor would he be running an organization that has already changed the lives of hundreds of incarcerated women and men in New York, thousands of their family members, and hundreds of thousands of citizens in the communities they come from, all while saving millions of taxpayer dollars.